generic-github-user/attractors/README.md

 Clone this repository and install with pip or another package manager.
 Alternatively, just clone/download the repo and use a relative import to include the scripts in your project.

+## Dependencies

+- Numba
+- NumPy
+- Matplotlib
+- SciPy (optional, only needed for image postprocessing)
+- nbdev (if building from source/developing)

 ## Usage

 `attractors` tries to conform to the principle of least astonishment wherever possible (and variable names, classes, parameters etc. aim to be readable), so using the tools should be fairly intuitive.